That’s “good morning” in Shona

 Male gaze: The cropping tool picked a woman’s chest or legs as a salient feature.

-Following its findings, Twitter has now suspended the use of its cropping tool.
+Following its findings, Twitter has now suspended the use of its image-cropping tool.

-about why, because of the bias of today’s most widely-used facial recognition tools, it’s too early to deploy the technology in sensitive use cases like law enforcement.
+about why, because of the bias in today’s most widely-used computer vision systems, it’s too early to deploy the technology for sensitive use cases such as law enforcement and mass surveillance.

-“Researchers have developed technical ways of defining fairness, such as requiring that models have equal predictive value across groups or requiring that models have equal false positive and false negative rates across groups.”
+And researchers have developed technical ways of defining algorithmic fairness, such as requiring that models have equal predictive values across groups or requiring that models have equal false positive and false negative rates across groups.

-In the example of the Twitter saliency algorithm, there was a 4% difference in favour of white individuals, that difference should be improved until it tends to 0%.
+In the example of the Twitter saliency model, there was a 4% difference in favour of white individuals, fairness implies that the disparity should be approximately 0%.